TaylorOD/poker_seater/README.md

 # How?

 This is a simple poker seat randomizer built in ruby.
-You can run it in your terminal, run the index.html file with live server, or visit www.pokerseater.com to use it.
+You can run it in your terminal, run the index.html file with live server, or visit [poker seater](https://taylorod.github.io/poker_seater) to use it.
 You can enter names individually or as a comma separated list.

 # What tech?